Wedding venues licensed for civil ceremonies are the most popular.

 If I want a religious element to my marriage, can I have this during a civil ceremony?

 By law a civil ceremony cannot include any religious element, including readings or music.
-You also cannot hold a civil ceremony in a religious building in Sussex - West.
+You also cannot hold a civil ceremony in a religious building in West Sussex.
 If you would like to include religion in some way, you can have a religious blessing after your civil ceremony.

 Does a Scottish civil ceremony differ from others in the UK?

 The above requirements only apply to weddings in England and Wales.
 In Scotland, humanist ceremonies are legally binding, so brides in Scotland have more flexibility when choosing their wedding venues.
 Unlike civil ceremonies, humanist weddings do not require specific wording, or for the ceremony to be under a permanent structure.
-Another benefit to having a humanist ceremony as opposed to a civil ceremony is that you are allowed to include religious elements such as religious music or readings.
+If you're wanting to have religious elements to your ceremony, whether that be a song or a reading, a humanist ceremony would work perfect for you in Scotland.
+Speak to a few venues around you to see what ceremonies they can offer and what would work for you